riconaranjo/Elec-3907/README.md

 - Software to take averaged sensor data and coordinate location of visitors
   - Three sensor values to triangulate position
   - Most likely to be run on Raspberry PI
+- Transmit coordinate to other team's controller to light up corresponding LED